Informatiqal/publiqate/README.md

 - `http` - send the notification data to a specified url (POST request)
 - `file` - write the notification data into a file (json.
 Each notification on a new line)
-- `echo` - just logs the notification data into the `notifiQation` logs
+- `echo` - just logs the notification data into the `Publiqate` logs

 ### Custom plugins

-`notifiQation` can load custom build plugins.
-The plugins should export a single JS function (`implementation`) and `notifiQation` will pass the data to it.
+`Publiqate` can load custom build plugins.
+The plugins should export a single JS function (`implementation`) and `Publiqate` will pass the data to it.
 The plugins can utilize whatever packages are needed and to be build to a ESM package (ideally into a single file).

 The very basic plugin: